ulif/diceware/README.rst

 The options names have to match long argument names, as output by ``--help``.
 The values set must meet the requirements valid for commandline usage.

-Please note, that all options must be set within a section ``[diceware]``.
+All options must be set within a section ``[diceware]``.